Equity (law): Equity in common law jurisdictions (general)

 For much of its history, the English common law was principally developed and administered in the central royal courts: the Court of King's Bench, the Court of Common Pleas, and the Exchequer.
 Equity was the name given to the law which was administered in the Court of Chancery.
-The Judicature Reforms in the 1870s effected a procedural fusion of the two bodies of law, ending their institutional separation.
+The Judicature Acts of the 1870s effected a procedural fusion of the two bodies of law, ending their institutional separation.
 The reforms did not fuse the actual bodies of law however.
 As an example, this lack of fusion meant it was still not possible to receive an equitable remedy for a purely common law wrong.
 Judicial or academic reasoning which assumes the contrary has been described as a "fusion fallacy".

 Jurisdictions which have inherited the common law system differ in their treatment of equity.
 Over the course of the twentieth century some common law systems began to place less emphasis on the historical or institutional origin of substantive legal rules.
 In England and Wales, Australia, New Zealand, and Canada, equity remains a distinct body of law.
 Modern equity includes, among other things: